Relational Resonance Relational Resonance Couples and Individual Therapy in Enfield and Online

 How I Work

-Therapy gives us time to look at the moments that keep repeating: the argument, the silence, the distance, the hurt, or the things that become hard to say clearly.
+Therapy gives us time to slow down what keeps happening between you.
+The argument, the silence, the hurt, the things that become hard to say.

 Portrait of Adam Lawrence-Rodriguez